-Quiñones' reports for "20/20" have included an in-depth look at the unprecedented lawsuit against the Cuban government by a woman who claimed she unknowingly married a spy and an exclusive interview with a Florida teenager who brutally killed her adoptive mother.
+Quiñones' reports for "20/20" include an in-depth look at the unprecedented lawsuit against the Cuban government by a woman who claimed she unknowingly married a spy and an exclusive interview with a Florida teenager who brutally killed her adoptive mother.
 He was honored with a Gabriel Award for his poignant report that followed a young man to Colombia as he made an emotional journey to reunite with his birth mother after two decades.
 Other stories originating from Central America include political and economic turmoil in Argentina and civil war in El Salvador.
-During the 1980s, he spent nearly a decade in Nicaragua, El Salvador, Guatemala, Honduras and Panama reporting for "World News Tonight."
+During the 1980s, he spent nearly a decade in Nicaragua, El Salvador, Guatemala, Honduras and Panama, reporting for "World News Tonight."

 Quiñones joined ABC News in June 1982 as a general assignment correspondent based in Miami, providing reports for "World News Tonight with Peter Jennings" and other ABC News broadcasts.
 He was one of the few American journalists reporting from Panama City during the U.S. invasion in December 1989.

-Prior to joining ABC News he was a reporter with WBBM-TV in Chicago.
+Prior to joining ABC News, he was a reporter with WBBM-TV in Chicago.
 He won two Emmy Awards for his 1980 reporting on the plight of illegal aliens from Mexico.
 From 1975 to 1978, he was news editor at KTRH radio in Houston, Texas.
-During that period, he also was an anchor-reporter for KPRC-TV.
+During that period, he also was an anchor/reporter for KPRC-TV.